ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 ## Code changes

-In order to use the provider in an existing solution, some code changes may be required.
+In order to use the provider in an existing solution, a few code changes are required.

 `using System.Data.SqlClient;` => `using Microsoft.Data.SqlClient;`